oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab3 Set up SSH and RDP clients.md

-# Lab3 Set up SSH and RDP clients
+# Lab 3 Set up SSH and RDP clients

 ## For this exercise, we'll use three clients; OpenSSH, FreeRDP, and Remmina